Exclusive: Lion Air crash pilot felt jet "dragged" from sky

 The ban was progressively lifted, starting in 2009, but although it has had one fatal accident, Lion Air remains on the EU’s banned list - a predicament it has dismissed as unfair.

-Additional reporting by Neil Chatterjee, Andjarsari Paramaditha and Chris Nusatya; Editing by Eric Walsh
+Additional reporting by Neil Chatterjee, Andjarsari Paramaditha and Chris Nusatya in Jakarta and Trisha Sertori in Bali; Editing by Eric Walsh and Jeremy Laurence